BharanikumaranM/Google-Maps-API-JS/README.md

 # Google Maps Project

 This project demonstrates how to integrate Google Maps into a web application using the Google Maps JavaScript API.
-You'll learn how to set up a Google Cloud project, enable the necessary APIs, create an API key, and load the Google Maps API in your web application.
-We'll also cover how to create a map DOM element, initialize the map, and use various methods provided by the Google Maps API.

 ![alt text](image.png)